webbyrom/relais-gamin-gamine/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 = Apple Pay Support =

-WooCommerce Stripe now includes [Apple Pay](https://stripe.com/apple-pay) support, which means customers can pay using payment details associated with their Apple ID.
+WooCommerce Stripe includes [Apple Pay](https://stripe.com/apple-pay) support, which means customers can pay using payment details associated with their Apple ID.
 Checkout is now just an authorization (Touch ID or Face ID) away on both mobile and desktop.
-Only supports simple and variable products for now.
+Only supports simple, variable, and Subscription products for now.
 More support to come.

 = Web Payments API Support =

-WooCommerce Stripe now includes [Web Payments API](https://www.w3.org/TR/payment-request/) support, which means customers can pay using payment details associated to their mobile devices, in browsers supporting the Web Payments API (Chrome for Android, amongst others).
+WooCommerce Stripe includes [Web Payments API](https://www.w3.org/TR/payment-request/) support, which means customers can pay using payment details associated to their mobile devices, in browsers supporting the Web Payments API (Chrome for Android, amongst others).
 Checkout is now just a few taps away on mobile.
-Only supports simple and variable products for now.
+Only supports simple, variable, and Subscription products for now.
 More support to come.

 == Installation ==

-Please note, v4 of this gateway requires WooCommerce 2.6 and above.

 You can download an [older version of this gateway for older versions of WooCommerce from here](https://wordpress.org/plugins/woocommerce-gateway-stripe/developers/).

+Please note, v4 of this gateway requires WooCommerce 3.0 and above.

 = Automatic installation =